skramm/homog2d/docs/homog2d_algorithms.md

 ![pm1](img/polyline_minim_1b.svg)]

-Then, once that point has been flaged as "to be removed", the algorithm recomputes the metric for the two surrounding points.
+Then, once that point has been flagged as "to be removed", the algorithm recomputes the metric for the two surrounding points.
 Thats means for point `n_-1` computing the metric value using points  `n_-2` and  `n_+1`, and for point `n_+1` computing the metric value using points  `n_-1` and  `n_+2`.